Mr-habe3b/dayflowtracker/README.md

 *   **Responsive Design**: User-friendly interface on desktop and mobile devices.
 *   **Local Data Persistence**: All activity logs and category settings are saved in the browser's localStorage, organized by date for activities.

+### 2.1.
+Using 15-Minute Notes and Reminders

+The DayFlow Tracker includes features for more granular time tracking and reminders:

+**1. 15-Minute Notes:**

+*   **Accessing Notes:** In the "Daily Activity Log" table, each hour row has an input field for the main activity description.
+To the right of this field, you'll find a **checklist icon button** (`ListChecks`).
+Clicking this button opens a popover specific to that hour.
+*   **Logging Interval Notes:** Inside the popover, there are four input fields corresponding to the 15-minute intervals of the hour:
+    *   `:00` (e.g., notes for 9:00 - 9:14)
+    *   `:15` (e.g., notes for 9:15 - 9:29)
+    *   `:30` (e.g., notes for 9:30 - 9:44)
+    *   `:45` (e.g., notes for 9:45 - 9:59)
+    You can enter detailed notes for each segment.
+These notes are saved automatically as you type and are linked to the specific hour.

+**2. 15-Minute Alarm (Reminders):**

+*   **Enabling/Disabling:** At the top right of the "Daily Activity Log" card, near the live date and time display, there's a **toggle switch** next to a **bell icon** (`BellRing`) labeled "15-Min Reminders."
+Use this switch to turn the reminders ON or OFF.
+*   **How Reminders Work (When ON):**
+    *   When activated, the app schedules a toast notification for the next 15-minute mark of the current hour (e.g., :00, :15, :30, :45).
+    *   **Convenience Buffer (Initial Reminder):** For the very first reminder after you enable the alarm:
+        *   If the next 15-minute mark is **less than 2 minutes away**, the alarm will skip that immediate mark and schedule the first reminder for the *following* 15-minute mark. (e.g., if enabled at 10:14 AM, first reminder is at 10:30 AM).
+        *   If the next 15-minute mark is **2 minutes or more away**, the first reminder will be for that upcoming mark as usual (e.g., if enabled at 10:10 AM, first reminder is at 10:15 AM).
+    *   **Subsequent Reminders:** After the initial reminder, notifications will appear every 15 minutes.
+    *   The toast notification will read: "15-Minute Reminder - Time to log or review notes!
+Current time: [Actual Time]".
+*   **How Reminders Work (When OFF):**
+    *   Toggling the switch OFF cancels any scheduled reminders.
+No further notifications will be shown unless the alarm is re-enabled.

 ## 3. Technical Stack

 *   **Frontend**: